“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 Denise Magner’s lifetime of lies

 Denise Magner, one of the handful of transgender people active in the âautogynephiliaâ movement, died in November 2012.
 I had to hold publication of this piece until Magnerâs death could be independently confirmed.
 Magner was also known as Kiira Triea, and Denise Tree, and a host of fake online personae centered around the hoax website transkids.us.
 Anything Magner ever said or wrote needs to be independently confirmed by an uninvolved party before it is believed.
-Basic information she claimed about herself that I fact-checked against government and medical records turned out to be false.
-Even basic facts she claimed about herself that were printed in books and articles have turned out to be false.
-Throughout her life, she lied to journalists, to academics, to activists, to her closest friends, to her family, and to herself.
+Basic personal information Magner claimed that I fact-checked against government and medical records turned out to be false.
+Even basic facts Magner claimed that were printed in books and articles have turned out to be false.
+Magner lied to journalists, to academics, to activists, to close friends, to family, and probably started believing those lies.

-Iâm sure the sexologists who exploited Magner are rushing to eulogize her in their house organ, the Archives of Sexual Behavior, so I thought Iâd pre-emptively refute their testimonial about her as some teller of great truths.
+Iâm sure the sexologists who exploited Magner are rushing to publish a eulogy in their house organ, the Archives of Sexual Behavior, so I thought Iâd pre-emptively refute their testimonial about Magner as some teller of great truths.
 I have much more to say on this down the road, but this summary will suffice for now.
 Magnerâs fraud is very complicated and spanned decades, so bear with me as I try to summarize.

 Background: exploitation of transgender youth

 âAutogynephiliaâ is a disease made up by gay psychologist Ray Blanchard in 1989.
-Blanchard ran one of the last âgender clinicsâ in North America until his retirement.
-Blanchardâs mentor was preoccupied with dividing people into âhomosexualâ and ânon-homosexualâ categories, and Blanchard extended that preoccupation to his own studies of âmale gender dysphorics, paedophiles, and fetishists.â
+Blanchard was linvolved in one of the last âgender clinicsâ in North America until retiring.
+Blanchardâs mentor was preoccupied with dividing people into âhomosexualâ and ânon-homosexualâ categories, and Blanchard extended that preoccupation to studies of âmale gender dysphorics, paedophiles, and fetishists.â

 Baileyâs book is framed by the case of “Danny Ryan,” the worldâs most famous published case report about a gender-nonconforming child.
 Bailey witnesses that “Danny” is no longer gender-nonconforming at the end of the book, suggesting that gender non-conformity is either just a phase or something that can be fixed through âcuringâ with reparative therapy espoused by Bailey and Blanchardâs colleague Kenneth Zucker.
 Dannyâs case is used to bolster Baileyâs theories.
-Baileyâs ideological nemesis, sexologist John Money, also exploited a child with a similar case report that made his career.
-Money reported for decades on the successful case report of David Reimer, a boy raised as a girl after a circumcision accident in infancy destroyed his penis.
-Money used his famous case report to bolster his theories that gender roles are socially conditioned.
-Bailey holds the opposite view, so he created a case report with the opposite conclusion of Moneyâs.
+Baileyâs ideological nemesis, sexologist John Money, also exploited a child by publishing a similar case report that became famous.
+Money reported for decades on the successful case report of David Reimer, a boy raised as a girl after a circumcision accident in infancy destroyed Reimer’s penis.
+Money used this famous case report to bolster theories that gender roles are socially conditioned.
+Bailey, who holds the opposite view, created a case report with the opposite conclusion of Moneyâs.
 Money was later exposed as a fraud whose results were fabricated.
 Baileyâs case report has not been independently fact-checked by anyone to date.
-Given the remarkable parallels with Money, thereâs an extremely strong likelihood that Baileyâs case report is a fabrication as well, although he denies it.
+Given the remarkable parallels with Money, thereâs a strong likelihood that Baileyâs case report is a fabrication as well, although Bailey denies it.
 Sexology is not well-respected inside or outside academia because the few ethical researchers in their field are apparently unwilling or unable to stop unethical ideologues from making things up out of whole cloth in order to promote themselves and their careers.

 I played a role in the protests, and I have since been branded an enemy of âacademic freedomâ by Baileyâs allies for going after everyone involved and working to expose the facts in this sordid affair.
 The whole thing had pretty much died down until Baileyâs colleague, âethicistâ Alice Dreger, got mad that I was invited to speak at Northwestern University in 2006.
 Dreger unsuccessfully tried to suppress my speech (so much for âacademic freedomâ).
-After I mocked her attempts to stop me, she went nuts, spending over a year trying to get back at me by constructing her own version of the book protest.
-In 2008, Dreger unsuccessfully tried to suppress a panel refuting her version of the facts at an academic conference (so much for âacademic freedomâ).
+After I mocked those attempts to stop me, Dreger went nuts, spending over a year trying to get back at me by constructing a distorted version of the book protest.
+In 2008, Dreger unsuccessfully tried to suppress a panel refuting Dreger’s version of the facts at an academic conference (so much for âacademic freedomâ).

 In Bailey and Dregerâs world, âacademic freedomâ apparently means âbeing able to make up anything you want without consequence.â That explains why both were closely tied to Magner.